 The Giants only won 2 Pennants there, and never a World Series.
 But the 49ers have won 5 Super Bowls while playing there, with 3 of their 6 NFC Championship Games won as the home team.
 The NFL Giants did beat the 49ers in the 1990 NFC Championship Game, scoring no touchdowns but winning 15-13 thanks to 5 Matt Bahr field goals.
 The Beatles played their last "real concert" ever at the 'Stick on August 29, 1966 – only 25,000 people came out, a total probably driven down by the stadium's reputation and John Lennon's comments about religion on that tour.

-The Giants got out, and the 49ers have now done the same, with a new stadium opening in a few weeks.
-What may be the last sporting event was a U.S. national soccer team win over Azerbaijan a few days ago, the 4th game the Stars & Stripes have played there (2 wins, 2 losses).
+The Giants and 49ers got out and built new stadiums.
+The last sporting event at Candlestick Park was a U.S. national soccer team win over Azerbaijan, the 4th game the Stars & Stripes have played there (2 wins, 2 losses).
 The stadium has now been demolished.

-Best way by public transport isn’t a good one: The KT light rail at 4th & King Streets, at the CalTrain terminal, to 3rd & Gilman Streets, and then it’s almost a mile’s walk down Jagerson Avenue.
-So unless you’re driving/renting a car, or you’re a sports history buff who HAS to see the place, I wouldn’t suggest making time for it.
+Best way by public transport isn't a good one: The KT light rail at 4th & King Streets, at the CalTrain terminal, to 3rd & Gilman Streets, and then it's almost a mile's walk down Jagerson Avenue.
+So unless you're driving/renting a car, or you're a sports history buff who has to see the site, I wouldn't suggest making time for it.